bsstahl/CognitiveInheritance/Pages/basic-app-privacy-policy.md

 ---
-tags: []
+tags:
+- policy
-menuorder: 0
+menuorder:
 id: 3a8f61a7-effd-43f6-907b-2c85b1fc7ab6
-author:
+author: ''
 title: Basic App Privacy Policy
-description:
+description: ''
 ispublished: true
 showinlist: false
-publicationdate: 2003-01-01T00:00:00
+publicationdate: 2003-01-01T00:00:00.000+00:00
-lastmodificationdate: 0001-01-01T00:00:00
+lastmodificationdate: 0001-01-01T00:00:00.000+00:00
 slug: Basic-App-Privacy-Policy
-categories: []
+categories:
+- General

 ---
 This application does not collect any personal information.

-Internet access is only used to retrieve data from the web for the purpose of showing advertising
+Internet access is only used to retrieve data from the web for the purpose of showing advertising.